-Negotiated settlements or settlements out of the courtroom by way of mediation, conciliation, and arbitration are very much encouraged in Islam and there are many examples in the Qur'an that discuss the principles of dispute resolution through consented settlement.
-For example, in Surah Al Nisa':128 and Al Hujurat: 9 respectively, Allah SWT says to the effect:
+Negotiated settlements or settlements out of the courtroom by way of mediation, conciliation and arbitration are very much encouraged in Islam and there are many examples in the Quran that discuss the principles of dispute resolution through consented settlement.
+For example, Allah SWT says:

-"If a wife fears cruelty or desertion on her husband's part, there is no blame on them if they arrange an amicable settlement between themselves, and such settlement is best."
-"And if two parties among the believers fall into a quarrel, make peace between them both, but if one of them rebels against the other, then fight you (all) against the one which rebels till it complies with the command of Allah; then if it complies, make reconciliation between them justly, and be equitable.
+If a wife fears cruelty or desertion on her husband's part, there is no blame on them if they arrange an amicable settlement between themselves, and such settlement is best.
+(Surah al-Nisa', verse 128)

+And if two parties among the believers fall into a quarrel, make peace between them both, but if one of them rebels against the other, then fight you (all) against the one which rebels till it complies with the command of Allah; then if it complies, make reconciliation between them justly, and be equitable.
 Verily!
-Allah loves those who are equitable."
+Allah loves those who are equitable.
+(Surah al-Hujurat, verse 9)

-The above Qur'anic injunctions clearly depict the encouragement of resolving dispute amicably to protect the rights of disputants and to prevent hate and vengeance in the community.
+The above Quranic injunctions clearly depict the encouragement of resolving dispute amicably to protect the rights of disputants and to prevent hate and vengeance in the community.

-Islam advocates the amicable agreement of every dispute to keep away from the antagonism between conflicting parties (Sa'odah, 2015).
-All kinds of amicable decision or settlement of disputes among the conflicting disputants are admissible barring settlements that forbid anything that is initially lawful according to the law and allow anything that has been proclaimed unlawful according to the law (Abdul Karim, 2007).
+Islam advocates the amicable agreement of every dispute to keep away from the antagonism between conflicting parties (Sa'odah 2015).
+All kinds of amicable decision or settlement of disputes among the conflicting disputants are admissible barring settlements that forbid anything that is initially lawful according to the law and allow anything that has been proclaimed unlawful according to the law (Abdul Karim 2007).

-A celebrated Sunnah (practices) of the Prophet Muhammad SAW that gave a clear example of sulh (mediation) was concerning the positioning of Hajar al-Aswad (Black Stone) during the rebuilding of the Ka'abah (Al Buhuti, 1982).
+A celebrated sunah (practices) of the Prophet Muhammad (PBUH) that gave a clear example of sulh (mediation) was the positioning of Hajar al-Aswad (Black Stone) during the rebuilding of the Kaaba (Al Buhuti 1982).
 The four leaders of the Quraish were not in agreement over the issue of who has the right to put Hajar al-Aswad in its proper place.
 There was a stalemate.
-Fortunately, one of the leaders motioned an idea that the first person to arrive at the Ka'abah the next morning would be given the honour of positioning the stone.
+Fortunately, one of the leaders motioned an idea that the first person to arrive at the Kaaba the next morning would be given the honour of positioning the stone.

-That blessed person was the Prophet Muhammad SAW.
-To teach fair dealings and best behaviour to the people of Makkah, the Prophet SAW requested that each tribe selected one representative.
+That blessed person was the Prophet Muhammad (PBUH).
+To teach fair dealings and best behaviour to the people of Makkah, the Prophet Muhammad (PBUH) requested that each tribe select one representative.
 He spread a sheet and put the stone on it and asked the four representatives to hold each end of the sheet, and together they raised the stone to the right place.
-Thus, by the wisdom of the Prophet Muhammad SAW, a grievous conflict was avoided and everybody was pleased with the solution.
+Thus, by the wisdom of the Prophet

+Muhammad (PBUH), a grievous conflict was avoided and everybody was pleased with the solution.

-An example of the application of the concept of mediation can be viewed through the exercise in the Department of Syariah Judiciary Selangor.
+An example of the application of the concept of mediation can be viewed through the exercise in the Department of Syariah Judiciary of Selangor.
 The Majlis Sulh (Mediation Council) was established in 2002.
-The enforcement of sulh (mediation) in the Syariah Courts of Selangor is primarily based on sections 94, 99, and 131 of the Selangor Syariah Court Civil Procedure Enactment 2003 and sections 47 and 48 of the Selangor Islamic Family Law Enactment 2003.
+The enforcement of sulh in the Syariah Courts of Selangor is primarily based on Sections 94, 99 and 131 of the Selangor Syariah Court Civil Procedure Enactment 2003 and Sections 47 and 48 of the Selangor Islamic Family Law Enactment 2003.
 The Syariah Court Civil Procedure (Sulh) Rules 2001 governs its enforcement in the procedural aspect.
-Under section 99 of the Selangor Syariah Court Civil

-Procedure Enactment 2003, any disputants to a proceeding might also convene sulh (mediation) at any level of the proceeding to unravel their conflict following the established policies and procedure.
+Under Section 99 of the Selangor Syariah Court Civil Procedure Enactment 2003, any disputants to a proceeding might also convene sulh at any level of the proceeding to unravel their conflict following the established policies and procedure.
 The nonexistence of such regulations and procedures allows for the reference to hukum syarak (Islamic principles).